Most CBD products, including CBD tinctures and CBD vape liquids, come with third-party lab reports. But what are these, and how do you read them?

-Before we get into that, let’s talk about the importance of third-party lab reports in the first place.
+Before we get into that, let’s talk about the importance of third-party lab reports.
 The present-day cannabis industry is largely unregulated.
 This means that (aside from Epidiolex), CBD products are not evaluated by the FDA.
-In other words, very little oversight goes into the labeling on various hemp and CBD products.
+In other words, very little oversight goes into the labeling of various hemp and CBD products.

-This presents quite the conundrum for the innocent patient or genuine customer.
-Folks simply want to find a good, safe, effective product that will help them find relief from their specific condition.
+This presents quite the conundrum for the patient or customer who simply wants to find a good, safe, effective product that will help them find relief from their specific condition.

 A third-party CBD lab report provides unbiased verification of what’s actually in the product you’re buying.

 Not all products are made the same…

 There have been CBD companies in the past that have gotten warning letters from the federal government.
 These companies were advertising “CBD” products that contained practically nothing but coconut oil.
 This prompted consumers and manufacturers alike to demand heightened transparency.
 This is where third-party labs for CBD oil come in.

 Third-party simply means that the laboratories are separate entities from the company selling the CBD.
 In other words, they have no affiliation with the brand they’re testing.
 They also shouldn’t have any affiliation with an organization that mandates specific results.

 Third-party labs run CBD oil through a chromatograph.
 This advanced machine determines what compounds are in the product, and at what amount (we’ll discuss this in more detail below).
 It also allows us to see the percent accuracy that matches up with a manufacturer’s claims.
 In addition, labs also test for other full-spectrum (we’ll talk more about what that means later) compounds like terpenes and flavonoids.